Gravebot/Gravebot/README.md

 - `!join` *invitation link* - Joins the server the bot is invited to
 - `!urban` *search terms* - Returns the summary of the first matching search result from Urban Dictionary
 - `!wiki` *search terms* - Returns the summary of the first matching search result from Wikipedia
-- `!youtube` *video tags* - Gets a video from Youtube matching the given tags
+- `!yt` *video tags* - Gets a video from Youtube matching the given tags
 - `!wolfram` *query* - Query Wolfram Alpha for almost anything

 #### Information: